br3ndonland/mws-restaurant-stage-1/info/p3-narrative.md

 - I also noticed I wasn't properly caching map tiles.
 This is a very common problem.
   - Leaflet doesn't provide good ways to cache map tiles or create a static map.
   - Mapbox does offer a [static map](https://www.mapbox.com/help/static-api-playground/), but if it's added through the leaflet tile option it gets repeated instead of showing a single image.
 Also note that if you use the `L.tilelayer({errorTileUrl: ''})` option, it will attempt to fetch the markers from there as well.
-- I addressed this issue by also creating static maps. *TODO*

 ## Performance